h-2/hannes.hauswedell.net/content/post/2024/04/19 - fileserver.md

 </center>

+I assume that the same setup on Linux would be slightly more efficient, but 34W in idle is acceptable.

 Clearly, the most impactful changes were:

 1. Activating [ASPM](https://en.wikipedia.org/wiki/Active_State_Power_Management) for the PCIe devices in the BIOS.
 2. Adding `performance_cx_lowest="Cmax"` and `economy_cx_lowest="Cmax"` to `/etc/rc.conf`.
 3. Adding `machdep.hwpstate_pkg_ctrl=0` to `/boot/loader.conf`.

-You can find online resources on what these options do!
+You can find online resources on what these options do.
 You might need to update the BIOS to be able to disable WiFi and Bluetooth devices completely.
 You can also use hints in the `/boot/device.hints`, but this doesn't save as much power.

-Using 10GBase-T speed on the network device (instead of 1GBase-T) unfortunately increases power usage notably, but there is nothing I could find to mitigate this.
+Using 10GBase-T speed on the network device (instead of 1000Base-T) unfortunately increases power usage notably, but there is nothing I could find to mitigate this.

 Things that are often recommended but that did not help me (at least not in idle):
 * NVME power states (more on this below)
-* lower values for `sysctl dev.hwpstate_intel.*.epp`
+* lower values for `sysctl dev.hwpstate_intel.*.epp` (more on this below)
 * `hw.pci.do_power_nodriver=3`

 <center>